-Staff Analysis: The Utility's current rate structure for the water system's residential and nonresidential class consists of monthly BFC/gallonage charge rate structure wherein the BFC is \$12.71 and all gallons are charged \$3.67 per kgal.
+The Utility's current rate structure for the water system's residential and non-residential classes consists of monthly BFC/gallonage charge rate structure wherein the BFC is \$12.71 and all gallons are charged \$3.67 per kgal.

-Staff performed a detailed analysis of the Utility's billing data in order to evaluate various BFC cost recovery percentages, usage blocks, and usage block rate factors for the residential rate class.
-The goal of the evaluation was to select the rate design parameters that: 1) allow the Utility to recover its revenue requirement; 2) equitably distribute cost recovery among the Utility's customers; and 3) implement, where appropriate, water conserving rate structures consistent with the Commission's Memorandum of Understanding with the state's five Water Management Districts.
+We performed a detailed analysis of the Utility's billing data in order to evaluate various BFC cost recovery percentages, usage blocks, and usage block rate factors for the residential rate class.
+The goal of the evaluation was to select the rate design parameters that: 1) allow the Utility to recover its revenue requirement; 2) equitably distribute cost recovery among the Utility's customers; and 3) implement, where appropriate, water conserving rate structures consistent with our Memorandum of Understanding with the state's five Water Management Districts.

 The Utility is located within the SWFWMD.
 Over the past few years, the District has required whenever possible that an inclining block rate structure be implemented.
 This type of rate structure sends increasingly stronger price signals as customers consume larger quantities of water.
-However, the Utility falls below the District's pumping threshold and is therefore considered non-jurisdictional.
-Based on staff's analysis, the average water consumption per residential customer is approximately 2,097 gallons per month.
+However, the Utility falls below the District's pumping threshold and is therefore considered non jurisdictional.
+Based on our analysis, the average water consumption per residential customer is approximately 2,097 gallons per month.
 Furthermore, based on the billing analysis, 51 percent of the bills are for consumption at 1 kgal and less.
 This is an indication that the customer base is very seasonal.
-Therefore, staff believes that an inclining block rate structure is not appropriate at this time.
-Also, staff recommends a continuation of the monthly BFC/uniform gallonage charge rate structure.
+Therefore, we find that an inclining block rate structure is not appropriate at this time.
+Also, we find a continuation of the monthly BFC/uniform gallonage charge rate structure is appropriate.
 This rate structure is considered a conservation-oriented rate structure because customers' bills increase as their consumption increases.

-Staff's recommended rate design for the water system is shown on Table 9-1 on the following page.
-Staff also presents two alternative rate structures to illustrate other recovery methodologies.
-The current rate structure and Alternatives 1 and 2 result in price increases at all levels of consumption.
+We approve a rate design for the water system is shown on Table 9-1 on the following page.
+Our approved rate structure result in price increases at all levels of consumption.